SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: System Implementation

+The first task in implementing \SEA{} is to create the procedure database $\PP$ with known attack procedures.
+To enable modeling the attack on its \textit{first} incident, we propose a semi-automated process to discover procedures from a single attack trace.
+Despite this, analysts are free to define their own procedures directly if gained access to the attack's source code.

-When we do not have access to the attack's source code, we have to discover the procedures from the observed attack trace.
-Our guiding principle is that procedures produce coherent query sub-sequences in the spectrum space, as illustrated in \Cref{fig:demo:cluster-1}.
-Therefore, we cluster the per-query changes, where each cluster represents a standalone procedure.
-In particular, we adopt a segment-and-merge strategy to obtain the clusters without deciding the number of clusters.
-We present the algorithm sketch below and defer its details to \RefAppendix{app:impl} for brevity.
+\paragraph{Discovering Procedures} Without source code access, we rely on clustering per-query changes in the attack trace to identify procedures, where each cluster corresponds to a candidate procedure, as illustrated in \Cref{fig:demo:cluster-1}.
+We adopt a segment-and-merge strategy to obtain the clusters without deciding the number of clusters.
+We present the algorithm sketch below and defer its details to \Cref{app:impl} for brevity.

-First, we \emph{segment} the query trace into different sub-sequences by identifying change points.
-Change points, representing abrupt variations in a time series, signal transitions between different states~\cite{changepoint}.
-We identify these change points in our context by detecting the per-query changes significantly dissimilar from the previous step. \Cref{fig:demo:cluster-1} shows change points in an attack trace.
-At step $i$, the per-query change is given as $\bdelta_i$.
-The change points are steps where the mean squared error (MSE) distance of the per-query changes between two successive steps exceeds a predefined threshold, denoted as $\tau_{\mathrm{segment}}$; i.e., if $\mathtt{MSE}(\bdelta_i - \bdelta_{i-1}) > \tau_{\mathrm{segment}}$.
+First, we \emph{segment} the trace into sub-sequences at change points, i.e., points of abrupt variations that signal transitions between different states~\cite{changepoint}.
+We identify change points by detecting per-query changes that are dissimilar from the previous step.
+Formally, the change points are steps where the MSE distance of the per-query changes $\bdelta_i$ exceeds a system threshold $\tau_{\mathrm{segment}}$.
+That is, if $\mathtt{MSE}(\bdelta_i - \bdelta_{i-1}) > \tau_{\mathrm{segment}}$.